((509) 574-3600 Fax: 574-3654

 Are all hospices the same?

 No. "Hospice" is a medical specialty like pediatrics, geriatrics and oncology.
 Each hospice is a different organization.
 All hospices have the same general philosophy but their services may differ.
 Some hospices are for-profit corporations, while others (like Memorial Hospice) are not-for-profit organizations.
-Yakima County is home to three hospices: Memorial Hospice, Yakima Regional Hospice and Lower Valley Hospice.
+Yakima County is home to three hospices: Virginia Mason Memorial Hospice, Astria Hospice and Lower Valley Hospice.
 It is your right to request the hospice of your choice.

 Can pain and symptoms be controlled at home?